Zanskar Range

-The Zanskar Range is a mountain range in the union territory of Ladakh that separates the Zanskar valley from Indus valley at Leh.
+The Zanskar Range is a mountain range in northern India spanning Ladakh and Himachal Pradesh that separates the Zanskar valley from the Indus valley.
 The range lies between and runs parallel to the Great Himalayas to the southwest and the Ladakh Range to the northeast.
 Geologically, the Zanskar Range is part of the Tethys Himalaya.
 There are a number of peaks higher than 6500 m.
 Its eastern part is known as Rupshu.

 Geography

 The Zanskar range spans 250 km from the Karcha (Suru) River near Kargil in the northwest to Tso Kar in the southeast.
 The range separates Indus Valley from the Zanskar Valley.

 The range is divided from the main Himalaya by the Stod, Tsarap and Zanskar Valleys.
 The Zanskar River cuts a deep gorge into the range.

 Passes in the range include Fotu La (on the Leh-Srinagar road), Wakha La, Kanji La, Charchar La, Ruberang La, and Taglang La.